Navillus-BV/sarahsu-co/src/data/pages/home.md

   title: How we can work together
   cards:
   - title: 1:1 Coaching
+    content: |-
+      **Looking for a trusted partner?**

-    content: This is your time.
-We’ll clarify what matters to you and work together to identify concrete steps to help get you where you want to go.
+      I can help you focus on what matters and make a plan to get where you want to go.
     cta:
       text: Learn more
       url: "/services"
-      primary: true
+      primary: false
-  - title: Group Coaching & Workshops
+  - title: Team Coaching
-    content: Looking for more of a community experience?
-These 90-minute, interactive small-group sessions cover a new topic every quarter.
+    content: |-
+      **Looking for a group guide?**

+      I can help you and your team leverage your unique strengths to get results with less effort.
     cta:
       text: Learn more
       url: "/services"
-      primary: true
+      primary: false
   - title: Collaboration
     content: |-
       **Looking for a creative catalyst?**